-Here are the elements you need to focus on to keep your salon branding consistent across all touchpoints:
+Here are the elements you need to focus on to keep your hair and beauty salon branding consistent across all touchpoints:

 Across all the content you publish be it your emails, newsletters, website, or social media, your salon should sound the same.
 The tone you use should build connections, trust, and a memorable image of your brand with your customers.